Košice: Government

 In 2021, the municipality recycled 24.64% of its municipal waste.

-Administratively, the city of Košice is divided into four districts: Košice I (covering the center and northern parts), Košice II (covering the southwest), Košice III (east), and Košice IV (south) and further into 22 boroughs (wards):
+Administratively, the city of Košice is divided into four districts: Košice I (covering the center and northern parts), Košice II (covering the southwest), Košice III (east), and Košice IV (south), which are further divided into 22 boroughs (city wards):

 Education

 Košice is the second university town in Slovakia, after Bratislava.
 The Technical University of Košice is its largest university, with 16,015 students, including 867 doctoral students.
 A second major university is the Pavol Jozef Šafárik University, with 7,403 students, including 527 doctoral students.
-Other universities and colleges include the University of Veterinary Medicine in Košice (1,381 students) and the private Security Management College in Košice (1,168 students).
+Other universities and colleges include the University of Veterinary Medicine in Košice (1,381 students), and the private Security Management College in Košice (1,168 students).
 Additionally, the University of Economics in Bratislava, the Slovak University of Agriculture in Nitra, and the Catholic University in Ružomberok each have a branch based in the city.

 There are 38 public elementary schools, six private elementary schools, three religious elementary schools, and one International Baccalaureate (IB) Primary Years Programme (PYP) candidate international school.
 Overall, they enroll 20,158 pupils.
-The city's system of secondary education (some middle schools and all high schools) consists of 20 gymnasia with 7,692 students, 24 specialized high schools with 8,812 students, and 13 vocational schools with 6,616 students.
+The city's system of secondary education (some middle schools and all high schools) consists of 20 gymnasia with 7,692 students, 24 specialized high schools with 8,812 students, and 13 Vocational schools with 6,616 students.

-Kosice International School (KEIS) is the first international primary school in Eastern Slovakia.
+Kosice International School (KEIS) is the first international primary school in eastern Slovakia.
 It will be an International Baccalaureate (IB) Primary Years Programme (PYP) international school.
 Opening in September 2020.

-Notable personalities
+Notable people

 Transport

-Public transport in Košice is managed by Dopravný podnik mesta Košice ("Public Transport Company of the City of Košice").
+Public transport in Košice is managed by the Public Transport Company of the City of Košice (Dopravný podnik mesta Košice).
 The municipal mass transit system is the oldest one in present-day Slovakia, with the first horse-car line beginning operation in 1891 (electrified in 1914).
-Today, the city's public transportation system is composed of buses (in use since the 1950s), trams, and trolleybuses (since 1993).
+Today, the city's public transportation system is composed of buses (in use since the 1950s), trams, and trolleybuses (1993–2014).

-Košice railway station is a rail hub of eastern Slovakia.
+The Košice railway station (Železničná stanica Košice) is a rail hub of eastern Slovakia.
 The city is connected by rail to Prague, Bratislava, Prešov, Čierna nad Tisou, Humenné, Miskolc (Hungary), and Zvolen.
 There is a broad gauge track from Ukraine, leading to the steel mill southwest of the city.
 The D1 motorway connects the city to Prešov, and more motorways and roads are planned around the city.

-Košice International Airport is located south of the city.
-Regular direct flights from the airport are available to London Luton and Stansted (from April 2020), Vienna, Warsaw, Düsseldorf and Prague.
-Regular flights are provided by Czech Airlines, Austrian Airlines, Eurowings, LOT Polish Airlines and Wizz Air and in code-share by KLM-Air France and Lufthansa.
+Košice International Airport (Medzinárodné letisko Košice) is located south of the city.
+Regular direct flights from the airport are available to London Luton and Stansted (from April 2020), Vienna, Warsaw, Düsseldorf, and Prague.
+Regular flights are provided by Czech Airlines, Austrian Airlines, Eurowings, LOT Polish Airlines and Wizz Air, and in code-share by Air France-KLM and Lufthansa.
 At its peak in the year 2008, it served 590,919 passengers, but the number has since declined.